monkphin/nlaw/README.md

 ## Carousel Controls
 For some reason the carousel controls aren't properly honouring the colours set to match the website link colours.
 However, when I set these to more generic colours, such as 'red' this seems to render properly.
 This has no negative impact on functionality, but does make the carousel a little less cohesive with the overall look of the site.

+## Contact Page
+This page has significantly less content than the rest of the site, so has a much shorter height as a result.
+Due to this the footer was showing issues where it would float part way up the page, rather than sticking to the bottom.
+To get around this I have had to apply some additional Bootstrap formatting (min-vh-100) to the body of the page, forcing it to take up 100% of the viewport height.

 # Technology.

 ## Languages